 Read the final conference proceedings, including a recap of all presentations and speaker bios.

 See Day One conference highlights in tweets, photos, video and presentations.

 Presentations from "The Social Determinants of Urban Mental Health: Paving the Way Forward.”

 Read a “New Public Health” blog post (“Speaking to the Next Generation of Mental Health Professionals”) from conference presenter Jane Lowe, Team Director for the Vulnerable Populations Portfolio at the Robert Wood Johnson Foundation.
 She writes with perspective on public policies’ impact on the urban populations’ mental health and well-being as explored at the conference.

-Read presentation recaps by Adler School students Dana Whitt and YeVette Harris and more on the Adler School Blog.
+Read presentation recaps by Adler University students Dana Whitt and YeVette Harris and more on the Adler University Blog.

-For more information about “The Social Determinants of Urban Mental Health: Paving the Way Forward” or the Adler School’s Institute on Social Exclusion and its MHIA project, email ISE@adler.edu.
+For more information about “The Social Determinants of Urban Mental Health: Paving the Way Forward” or the Adler University’s Institute on Social Exclusion and its MHIA project, email ISE@adler.edu.

 Europe’s renowned scholar on health inequalities and the director of the University College London Institute of Health Equity (Marmot Institute), Michael G. Marmot, Ph.D., gave a keynote address on “Taking Action on Social Determinants to Improve Mental Health in Urban Settings.”

 “They Are What You Feed Them” author Alex Richardson, senior research fellow, Centre for Evidence-Based Intervention, University of Oxford, and cofounder of the U.K. charity Food and Behaviour Research, who shared her latest work and research on “The Critical Role of Nutrition in Mental Health.”